 As always it’s a good idea to see what their customers are saying about their support.

-As your site is made up of different components, theme, plugins, hosting and the core WordPress program, you will have to search for support with the individual companies.
+As your site is made up of different components, themes, plugins, hosting, and the core WordPress program, you will have to search for support from the individual companies.

 If you have problems or need help with the WordPress program, they have a support forum and documentation.
 The documentation is the first place to start and you’ll find information from getting started to creating your own themes.
 In the forum you can search for previously posted questions, perhaps your problem has already been dealt with.
 If not, you can post your question in the relative section of the forum and wait for a reply.